Ph.D 1995, City University of New York;

 Caribbean, Latin America, race and ethnicity, religion (particularly obeah, Islam, Afro-Atlantic religions), theory and method in diaspora studies, creolization.

-Sacred Sacrilege: The View from Caribbean Obeah and Hosay (current monograph project)
+Sacred Sacrilege: The View from Caribbean Obeah and Hosay (monograph, under contract)

 Empirical Futures: Anthropologists and Historians Engage the Work of Sidney W. Mintz.
 Co-edited with George Baca and Stephan Palmie, 2009.
 Chapel Hill: University of North Carolina Press.